BaleChen/balechen.github.io/_pages/more.md

 ---
 ## AI Interest Group

 At NYU Shanghai, I co-founded the AI Interest Group with Margaret Mao, Yuxuan Xia, and Xinqi Zou.
 We have successfully held many workshops and seminars in from 2023 to 2024.
 Yet, I am not actively managing this group anymore.
-If you are interested, please visit [here](https://github.com/NYUSH-AIIG) and get in touch with the current admin board memebers.
+If you are interested, please visit [here](https://github.com/NYUSH-AIIG) and get in touch with the current admin board members.

 ## Vocal Performance